WCSCourses/GCV24/README.md

 # Genomics and Clinical Virology 2024: 18 to 23 February 2024

+Learn how to apply next-generation sequencing technologies to clinical virology

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a